 The drama Hero is another one I am saving for a rainy day.
 It’s not a drama you hear about very much, but with Lee Joon Gi as the star, I will definitely watch it from beginning to end.

 And be sure to check out his latest drama Moon Lovers: Scarlet Heart Goryeo where he plays a dark and conflicted prince in the Goryeo era who falls for a girl from the future while trying to secure his place on the throne.
+(UPDATE November 2016: This drama was phenomenal and may just be my favorite Lee Joon Gi role to date!
+Definitely a must watch!)

 There you have it.
 10 reasons you need to be watching Lee Joon Gi.
 Of course, the list could go on, but I guess I will leave it at that 🙂